marado/Nodiverse/README.md

 Nodiverse is a 3D Universe generator Node.js library.

-### Roadmap

-* 0.2.0:
- - asciimap
-* 0.3.0:
- - get a maleable universe
-* 0.4.0:
- - universe is an octree (see https://www.npmjs.org/package/octree )
-* 0.5.0:
- - non-mandatory initial parameters:
-  - geometry (plane, sphere, ...)
-  - default place (entrypoint)
- - deal properly with defined geometry
-* 1.0.0:
- - I want to see this module adopted and used in production before I can decide about it's stability and feature set.
-Only then I'll be able to know what can be considered a final (1.0.0) version

 ### Installation

 The latest stable version of Nodiverse can be installed via npm: